Meowcolm024/FGO-Automata/README.md

 shiki.show_master_skill()
 ```

-* Notice you may need to this command first
+* Notice you may need to execute this command first

 ```python
 # skill w/o target